 A Vireo Underwater

-THIS MORNING I SAW A PHILADELPHIA VIREO UNDERWATER.
-It jumped sluggishly among branches of specked alder at the Ice Pond here on Monhegan Island.
-At the pond I saw lots of birds underwater.
-A White-eyed Vireo, kind of rare this far north in Maine, darted through bayberry branches, stopping a few times to pose full-frontal for me.
+An American Redstart darted through bayberry branches, stopping a few times underwater to pose full-frontal for me.
 A Least Flycatcher called out “whit” from its perch underwater on a ragged birch.
-I noticed Green Heron, Herring Gull, American Crow (all in flight) and Common Yellowthroat, American Redstart, Swamp Sparrow and Common Grackle — all of them underwater.
-But the Philadelphia Vireo — the one underwater — it nearly made me weep.
+I noticed Green Heron, Herring Gull, American Crow (all in flight) and Common Yellowthroat, Swamp Sparrow and Common Grackle — all of them underwater.
+But the Philadelphia Vireo — the one underwater — it sent me into another dimension.

 Normally, atop one of these blog posts you would see a bird photo, in this case a Philadelphia Vireo.
 I’ve been watching birds for nearly 40 years, 20 of them with serious cameras.
 But I have no bird photo for you today.
 I left this morning for the Ice Pond with only my binoculars.
 No camera, no glowing screen, no gadget of any kind.
 No rain coat, no water bottle, no notebook.
 No distractions.